 - DON'T buy or lease an auto.
 The new debt and potential monthly payment could greatly drop a buyer's pre-approval amount or create a debt-ratio that prevents the buyer from qualifying for a loan at that time.

 - DON'T move money and assets from one financial institution or bank to another.
 It is oftentimes considered "new money" in the account and the source of where that money came from will need to be explained with supporting documentation.
 It can also slow down the escrow process creating a "lack of performance" situation on the buyer side, potentially costing the buyer a per diem charge when applicable.

 - DON'T change jobs.
 A new job may involve a probation period which in some cases must be completed prior to lender being able to fully qualify buyer.
 When the new job is in a different industry than previous job, this too can raise a flag to lender in some cases.

 - DON'T buy new furniture or appliances.
 One of the common mistakes excited first time home buyers make is dipping into funds or creating new debt that disqualifies them.

 - DON'T open any revolving accounts or utility accounts that require SS# or that will run your credit to turn on the services.
 NO credit inquiries outside of your mortgage lender prior to close of escrow if at all possible.

-Once you are serious about buying a home for the first-time, please call us at 310-508-4354 or fill out a mortgage pre-qualification request to be matched with a professional mortgage loan specialist who has experience working with first time home buyers and their programs.
+Once you are serious about buying a home for the first-time in 2018, please call us at 310-508-4354 or fill out a mortgage pre-qualification request to be matched with a professional mortgage loan specialist who has experience working with first time home buyers and their programs.